authelia/authelia/docs/content/en/configuration/session/introduction.md

 {{< confkey type="string" required="yes" >}}

 The domain the cookie is assigned to protect.
-This must be the same as the domain Authelia is served on or the root of the domain, and consequently if the [portal_url](#portal_url) is configured must be able to read and write cookies for the domain.
+This must be the same as the domain Authelia is served on or the root of the domain, and consequently if the [authelia_url](#authelia_url) is configured must be able to read and write cookies for the domain.
 For example if listening on `auth.example.com` the cookie should be either `auth.example.com` or `example.com`.